vinaya-class/vinaya-class.github.io/src/03-sexual-conduct.md

 ### Sensual thoughts

-Sensual thoughts are not designated an offence, but they grow quickly and lead to one's downfall.
+Sensual thoughts are not designated a penalty, but they grow quickly and lead to one's downfall.

+> The thought occurred to the deva living in the sala tree ...
+"It's pleasant,
+> the touch of this maluva creeper's soft, tender, downy tendril."
+(MN 45)

 When reconizing that one has been caught up in a sensual fantasy, immediately visualizing *asubha* of the body can break up the lustful mental state.